 Although puncture wounds usually don't bleed very much, they carry a high risk of infection.
 Seek medical care to prevent tetanus or other infection.

 Abdominal, pelvic, groin, neck, and chest wounds can be very serious because of the possibility of severe internal bleeding.
 They may not look very serious, but can result in shock and death.

 - Seek medical care right away for any abdominal, pelvic, groin, neck, or chest wound.

 - If organs are showing through the wound, do not try to push them back into place.

 - Cover the injury with a moistened cloth or bandage.

 - Apply gentle pressure to stop the bleeding in these areas.

 Blood loss can cause blood to collect under the skin, turning it black and blue (bruised).
 Apply a cool compress to the area as soon as possible to reduce swelling.
 Wrap the ice in a towel and place the towel over the injury.
 Do not place ice directly on the skin.
 Wrap the ice in a towel first.

 Bleeding can be caused by injuries or may be spontaneous.
 Spontaneous bleeding is most commonly caused by problems with the joints, or gastrointestinal or urogenital tracts.

-- Shock, which may cause any of the following symptoms:
+Bleeding can also cause shock, which may include any of the following symptoms: